jdittrich/userNeedResearchBook/text/dataAnalysis.md

 To understand how to organize notes by themes based on insights, can be hard to grasp for beginners.
 To ease the learning, I provide another example:

-> Let’s say we gathered this data (amongst others) when researching beginners in web programming:
+> Let’s say we gathered this data (among others) when researching beginners in web programming:
 >
 > - To try out stuff in HTML is fun
 > - I analyze Javascript code to understand patterns